UI customization with Jetpack Compose

 Finally, you can override the leading edge content.
 Just write your own composable content block rather than accept the default.

-If you need even more control, you can use the com.stadiamaps.ferrostar.composeui.views.maneuver.ManeuverInstructionView
+If you need even more control, you can use the com.stadiamaps.ferrostar.composeui.views.maneuver.ManeuverInstructionView directly,

-or write your own, optionally using the ManeuverImage
+or write your own, optionally using the ManeuverImage.